dougeby/IntuneDocs/intune/create-conditional-access-intune.md

    - **All users**: Select this option to apply the policy to all users and groups, including internal and guest users.

-   - **Select users and groups**: Select this option and specify one or more of the following:
+   - **Select users and groups**: Select this option and specify one or more of the following options:

-      a. **All guest users**: Select this option to include or exclude external guest users (e.g. partners, external collaborators)
+      a. **All guest users**: Select this option to include or exclude external guest users (for example, partners, external collaborators)

       b. **Directory roles**: Select one or more Azure AD roles to include or exclude users who are assigned these roles.